chen42/presentations/antiviral.md

 </span>

 * Induces immune responses, alter the expression of  genes, cell surface markers, phagocytic activity, cytotoxicity, etc.

+* Exact mechanism remain unclear, but may include the induction of enzymes that interfer with key steps in the HBV life cycle, include those that degrade foreign, but not host DNA ([PubMed](https://www.ncbi.nlm.nih.gov/pubmed?term=24557838))
 ---

 <section id="Interferon">